 Improved state revenue projections enabled the West Virginia Legislature during its 2011 session to restore FY11 funding for students with disabilities to the level prior to the waiver, thus assuring maintenance of state financial support.
 Additionally, the budget for fiscal year 2012 was increased, providing additional funding to the department for high acuity students with disabilities.

 West Virginia’s original waiver request, additional documentation provided at the end of the fiscal year and the U. S. Department of Education’s letter granting the waiver are posted for public review.
-Please direct any questions to Dr. Sandra McQuain, Assistant Director, Office of Special Programs at (304) 558-2696 or firstname.lastname@example.org.
+Please direct any questions to Shana Clay, Office of Special Education at (304) 558-2696 or firstname.lastname@example.org.